funvill/funvill.github.io/_posts/2011-07-01-inkpop-com-are-spammers-and-a-security-risk-for-their-users-dont-use-them-they-suck.md

 ---
-title: InkPop.com, Are spammers and a security risk for their users.
+title: "InkPop.com, Are spammers and a security risk for their users.
 DONT USE THEM.
-They suck
+They suck"
 date: 2011-07-01 13:37:00
+categories:
-categories: Rants
+- Rants
+slug: inkpop-com-are-spammers-and-a-security-risk-for-their-users-dont-use-them-they-suck

 ---

 <strong>They are spammers </strong>

 I got this email 6 times this week as they spammed all my different magazines searching for SEO link backs.
 There is a few things that piss me off about this email.